 About your speaker/s

-Dr Hamilton is an author, speaker, psychologist, and leading authority on veterinary wellbeing.
+Dr Hamilton is an author, international speaker, psychologist, and leading worldwide authority on veterinary wellbeing.
 She successfully completed doctoral research into veterinarian wellbeing and suicide in 2016 and created her Coping & Wellbeing Program for Veterinary Professionals to provide veterinary professionals with the tools needed to confidently handle stress and overwhelm, and increase levels of wellbeing.
-She is continuing her research and is currently completing her second doctorate - this time a PhD.

 Dr Hamilton is a popular and sought-after speaker for conferences and events and has over a decade of experience working professionally within the veterinary industry.